Corinna Wedekind

 At the same time, the International Office will send your nomination to the partner institution with the request to provide you with all registration/application information for the host institution.

-For all organizational questions please contact Franziska Rau in general and for questions regarding the Erasmus+ worldwide scholarship contact Corinna Wedekind from the International Office as well as for technical questions the respective coordinator!
+For all organizational questions please contact Franziska Albrecht in general and for questions regarding the Erasmus+ worldwide scholarship contact Corinna Wedekind from the International Office as well as for technical questions the respective coordinator!
 They will support you and give you valuable advice on how to proceed.

 As a rule, a confirmation of a place by the contact person is linked to the granting of an Erasmus+ worldwide mobility grant.
 However, there is no legal entitlement to this.